huyen-nguyen/huyen-nguyen.github.io/menu/about.md

 Hi there, I’m Huyen!

-I'm a computer science doctoral candidate doing research in visualization, where I find the meaning in visual representation helping bring data insight to life.
-My dissertation focuses on constructing a template for characterizing events in multi-dimensional time-series data.
+I’m excited to start my new position at Harvard Medical School as a postdoc!
+I did my Ph.D. in computer science, focusing on visualization research, where I find the meaning in visual representation helping bring data insight to life.
+My dissertation focused on interactive visualization and event detection in time-series data.

 When I'm not visualizing stuff, I like [writing](https://huyendoesstuff.github.io/){:target="_blank"} and walking.
 I also like playing the